Asset Pricing, and its Connections with Corporate Finance; Financial Constraints; Credit Risk; Liquidity Risk; Risk Management

 Fax: (617) 258 6855

-Market-wide trading halts, also called circuit breakers, have been proposed and widely adopted as a measure to stabilize the stock market when experiencing large price movements.
+As part of overall market architecture, market-wide trading halts, also called circuit breakers, have been proposed and widely adopted as a measure to stabilize the stock market when experiencing large price movements.
 We develop an intertemporal equilibrium model to examine how circuit breakers impact the market when investors trade to share risk.
 We show that a downside circuit breaker tends to lower the stock price and increase its volatility, both conditional and realized.
 Due to this increase in volatility, the circuit breaker's own presence actually raises the likelihood of reaching the triggering price.
-In addition, the circuit breaker also increases the probability of hitting the triggering price as the stock price approaches it -- the so-called "magnet effect."
+In addition, the circuit breaker also increases the probability of hitting the triggering price as the stock price approaches it -- the so-called ``magnet effect.''
 Surprisingly, the volatility amplification effect becomes stronger when the wealth share of the relatively pessimistic agent is small.

 We propose a new quantitative measure of model fragility, based on the tendency of a model to over-fit the data in sample.
 Structural economic models are fragile when the cross-equation restrictions they impose on the baseline model appear excessively informative about model parameters that are otherwise difficult to estimate.
 Our measure is analytically tractable and helps identify main sources of model fragility.
 As an application, we diagnose fragility in asset pricing models with rare disasters and long-run consumption risk.

 Debt, Taxes, and Liquidity, with Patrick Bolton and Neng Wang, updated November 2014.

 Houses as ATMs?
 Mortgage Refinancing and Macroeconomic Uncertainty, with Michael Michaux and Nick Roussanov, updated August 2013